OpenClinica/OpenClinica/ws/README.txt

 OVERVIEW
 --------------------------------------------------------------

-This is a beta release of OpenClinica 3.1.
+This is a beta2 release of OpenClinica 3.1.
 It should not be used in a production setting.
 For more information on the features, please see https://www.openclinica.org/dokuwiki/doku.php?id=developerwiki:oc31beta.

 The web application and the web services piece of OpenClinica are in separate war files.